debdevops/cabservice/README.md

 **⭐ If you find this project helpful, please give it a star on GitHub!**

-*Built with ❤️ using .NET 8, React 18, Azure Cloud Services and Windsurf AI (Claude)*
+*Built with ❤️ using .NET 8, React 18, Azure Cloud Services and Windsurf (Claude)*